-As well as delivering high-quality parts, a manufacturer’s injection moulding process should be efficient enough to produce a high number of components quickly with as minimum waste as possible.
+As well as delivering high-quality parts, a manufacturer’s injection molding process should be efficient enough to produce a high number of components quickly with as minimum waste as possible.

-In addition to using materials efficiently, maintaining machinery is essential to minimising downtime and delayed delivery times.
-By selecting the right type of machinery and harnessing predictive maintenance technology, manufacturers can ensure they maximise efficiency.
+In addition to using materials efficiently, maintaining machinery is essential to minimizing downtime and delayed delivery times.
+By selecting the right type of machinery and harnessing predictive maintenance technology, manufacturers can ensure they maximize efficiency.

 Choosing a manufacturer with the right machinery